Updated 25 April 2022.

 How will you enforce social distancing?

 When you arrive at the museum you will be asked to wait outside while people in your slot are gradually allowed to enter.
 Please don’t arrive early for your slot.
 Once you enter the exhibition we ask that you follow the designated route, following the arrows and signage around the museum, and maintain the required distance between other visitors.
-At the end of your allotted time-slot all visitors will be asked to leave to enable us to sanitise the building.

 What if I become worried onsite by seeing others not adhering to the rules?